telstra/MessagingAPI-SDK-node/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/createSubscription>.

-The function `tls.messaging.subscription.create` can be used to create a subscription.
+The function `subscription.create` can be used to create a subscription.
 It takes the following arguments:

-- `active_days` (optional): The number of days the subscription will be active, defaults to 30.
+- `activeDays` (optional): The number of days the subscription will be active, defaults to 30.
-- `notify_url` (optional): A notification URL that will be POSTed to whenever a new message (i.e. a reply to a message sent) arrives at this destination address.
+- `notifyUrl` (optional): A notification URL that will be POSTed to whenever a new message (i.e. a reply to a message sent) arrives at this destination address.

 It returns an object with the following properties:

-- `destination_address`: The phone number that a message can be sent to.
+- `destinationAddress`: The phone number that a message can be sent to.
-- `active_days`: The number of days left on the subscription.
+- `activeDays`: The number of days left on the subscription.

 For example: